philhawksworth/pawsbuddy.co.uk/_posts/README.md

 Make sure to change to set `published: true` in the front matter at the top of the file if you want the post to go live.

-## File name

-In order to get published, you'll need to name the new blog post file using the correct nameing convention.
-That is:

-YYYY-MM-DD-the-url-for-this-blog-post-using-dashes-between-words.md

 ## YouTube